MissingMaps/partners/app/_partner/salesforce.md

   - sfsemap6

 tm-projects:
-- id: 12372
-  desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
 - id: 11946
   desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
 - id: 12221